Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 social media!

-Utah lawmakers are considering new legislation that would update how electric bicycles and other electric mobility devices are regulated in the state.
+Utah has passed new legislation that updates how electric bicycles and other electric mobility devices are regulated across the state.

-House Bill 381 (HB 381) proposes several changes to improve safety, clarify definitions, and address confusion about high-powered electric devices often marketed as e-bikes.
+House Bill 381 (HB 381) focuses on improving safety, clarifying legal definitions, and addressing confusion about high-powered electric devices often marketed as e-bikes.

-Importantly, the bill does not eliminate Utah’s current e-bike framework.
-The familiar three-class e-bike system would remain in place, and compliant electric bicycles would continue to be treated largely the same as traditional bicycles under Utah traffic law.
+Importantly, the law does not change Utah’s core e-bike framework.
+The three-class system remains in place, and compliant electric bicycles continue to be treated largely the same as traditional bicycles under Utah traffic law.

-Instead, HB 381 primarily clarifies definitions, strengthens enforcement tools, and adds new safety rules for certain riders.
+Instead, HB 381 strengthens enforcement tools, introduces clearer distinctions between device types, and adds targeted safety requirements for certain riders.

 Current Utah E-Bike Laws